How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

 As soon as we started using video as the main tool, communication became much easier.

-Lesson learnt: video call your virtual assistant through Skype and have face to face conversation as often as possible.
+Lesson learnt: video call your virtual assistant through Skype and have face to face conversations as often as possible.

 This is the biggest win when working with virtual assistants.